galaxyproject/training-material/NGS-mapping/tutorials/dive_into_mapping.md

 > ### :pencil2: Hands-on: Differences between a good and a bad mapping
 >
-> 1. To show you the difference between a good and a bad dataset we provided an additional dataset which will give you a bad mapping.
+> 1. **Galaxy** :wrench:: To show you the difference between a good and a bad dataset we provided an additional dataset which will give you a bad mapping.
 Get the [dataset](https://zenodo.org/record/61771/files/GSM461182_untreat_single_subset.fastq) into galaxy and do the steps from above again.
-> 2. Load the two mappings into IGV and compare them!
+> 2. **IGV** :wrench:: Load the two mappings into IGV and compare them!
 >
 >       > ### :question: Questions
 >       >